AMPLIFYING VOICES THROUGH ALLYSHIP: FAR NORTH DANCE AND DRAMA PROGRAMS

-We are deeply grateful to have partnered with the 22 communities and 2 school boards across the Northwest Territories to facilitate these programs.
-The moments of connection and creativity we’ve shared reflect the strength and vibrancy of the Far North and demonstrate the power of collaboration and shared learning.
+We are deeply grateful for the opportunity to have collaborated with 22 communities and 2 school boards across the Northwest Territories.
+The connections, creativity, and shared learning that have emerged reflect the strength and wisdom of the Far North.

 The Travelling Stage

-In partnership with the Dehcho Divisional Education Council and the Beaufort-Delta Educational Council, we are honoured to collaborate with schools in 22 remote communities across the Arctic.
-Together, we celebrate creativity, connection, and cultural expression through meaningful programming.
+In partnership with the Dehcho Divisional Education Council and the Beaufort-Delta Education Council, The Travelling Stage is honoured to work alongside schools in 22 Northern communities across the Arctic.
+Together, we create space for creative expression and storytelling that reflect the cultures, experiences, and voices of each community.

 It’s all art!